bnzk/django-mailprotector/README.md

 This settings defines the protection algorithm used.
 Each has benefits and drawbacks...

 - munger: basic "munging" algo, replacing a mailto/tel link with a span, that gets filled with a new link.
-    drawbacks: mailto are in dom, after a page is fully rendered with js (for example, with phantomjs). also, the link text can only be basic text, no html is possible
+    drawbacks: mailto are in dom, after a page is fully rendered with js (for example, with phantomjs). the link text can only be basic text, no html is possible. existing attributes (in textblock mode) will be removed (including class!) .
 - munger_link_only: "munging", but only with the href.
     benefits: all link attributes as well as link text including html is conserved
     drawbacks: for safety, emails and phone numbers (not yet) are protected in a basic way: @ = ' (at) ', . = ' . '